312th Military Intelligence Battalion (United States): 1st Cavalry Division, Long Range Surveillance Detachment (LRSD) (1987-1995)

 A Long Range Surveillance Detachment (LRSD) was assigned to the 312th Military Intelligence Battalion in 1987.
-It was inactivated in 1995 and integrated into the battalion.
+It was part of Company "D" along side BAT-D and UAV sections.
+It was inactivated June 14, 1995.
+The unit was reactivated 2 days later as a III Corps unit, combined 2nd Armored Division's 522nd Military Intelligence Battalion's LSRD to form Company E 52nd Infantry Regiment.

 1st Cavalry Division, Analysis and Control Element (ACE) (1995-present)

 In 1995, the 1st Cavalry Division, Analysis and Control Element (ACE) was formed with a merger of the 1st Cavalry Division, All Source Production Section (ASPS) and the 312th Military Intelligence Battalion, Tactical Control and Analysis Element (TCAE) It provided intelligence for the Bosnian-Herzegovina Stabilization Force (SFOR) from 1998 to 1999.

 ACE Detachment (1999-2003)

 On 15 October 1999, the 312th Military Intelligence ACE Detachment was formed.
 The detachment provided intelligence information to the Division, Corps, Theater, and National agencies, for worldwide contingency operations.
 The ACE remained a detachment until mid 2003, when it was integrated into 312th HHC for deployment to Iraqi Freedom II.